Q: How long does wine last after it’s opened?

 And… does wine go bad?

-A: It depends on the type of wine and how well the wine is stored.
+Answer: It depends on the type of wine and how well the wine is stored.
 Fortified wines can last open for up to a month, but most table wines last only about 3–5 days before spoiling.
-Don’t worry, old wine won’t hurt you, it’s just not as yummy!
-Since there are many styles of wine, the answers have been organized based on wine style, with suggestions on how to store them.

 How Long Does an Open Bottle of Wine Last?